Santana Chakma

-Santana Chakma (40 years) is an Indian Politician from Tripura.
-She is currently Minister of Industries and commerce, Jail (Home), Welfare of OBCs in Manik Saha Ministry.
-She became the MLA from Pencharthal Constituency for the second time by defeating Tipra Motha Party Candidate Hollywood Chakma by a margin of 8,137 votes.
+Santana Chakma (born c.
+1985) is an Indian Politician from Tripura.
+She currently serves as Minister of Industries and Commerce, Jail (Home), and Welfare of OBCs in the Manik Saha cabinet.
+She was re-elected as the MLA from the Pencharthal constituency for the second time, defeating Tipra Motha Party candidate Hollywood Chakma by a margin of 8,137 votes.